Westies: The Yugo era

 By the early 1990s, the old demographic of the Hell's Kitchen neighborhood was disappearing.
 The blue-collar Irish-American community was being displaced by a more affluent and ethnically diverse group of residents.
 With this change came a decrease in street crime and a change in leadership.
-Bosko Radonjich, an American-Serbian nationalist and onetime anti-communist started his Westies affiliation as a low-level associate of Jimmy Coonan in 1983.
+Boško Radonjić, an American-Serbian nationalist and onetime anti-communist started his Westies affiliation as a low-level associate of Jimmy Coonan in 1983.
 He became the boss of the Westies when Kelly went on the lam and was instrumental in the "fixing" of John Gotti's 1986 racketeering trial.

-Around 1992, Radonjich fled the country to avoid jury tampering charges.
+Around 1992, Radonjić fled the country to avoid jury tampering charges.
 He was eventually arrested by U.S. Customs officials during a stopover in Miami, Florida, in 1999.
-However, Radonjich was released when the main witness in the case, Sammy Gravano, was deemed unreliable.
-Radonjich returned to his native Serbia where he operated a casino and nightclub until he died in 2011 from poor health.
+However, Radonjić was released when the main witness in the case, Sammy Gravano, was deemed unreliable.
+Radonjić returned to his native Serbia where he operated a casino and nightclub until he died in 2011 from poor health.
 In 1992, a man named Brian Bentley was identified as a member of the Westies and was implicated in a burglary ring responsible for victimizing over 1,000 businesses throughout Manhattan.
 When Michael G. Cherkasky, chief of the investigations division of the district attorney's office, was asked how much still remained of the Westies, he said: "Too much," and that "it's not the end" of the gang."

 21st Century

 For nearly two decades following the end of the "Yugo Era", there was little mention of the activities or even continued existence of The Westies.
 But in 2012, the New York Post reported that the Westies resurfaced under the leadership of John Bokun, who was caught, along with accomplices, smuggling marijuana into the US.
 The New York Times noted that, aside from being the nephew of former Westies, Bokun had no connection to any group using that name.
-However, "The Westies" is a title created by members of the press in the mid 1980s to refer to the gang; as pointed out by English, at no point did members of "The Westies" ever adopt the label or refer to themselves as such.
+However, "The Westies" is a title created by members of the press in the mid-1980s to refer to the gang; as pointed out by English, at no point did members of "The Westies" ever adopt the label or refer to themselves as such.